 A book that takes a look at the Civil War using maps is Civil War, The: The Story of the War with Maps

-Unfortunately for General Scott the Anaconda plan never took shape and was not used.
 General Scott retired at the end of 1861 and his subordinate General George McClellan took over command of the Union army.
-The plan was a good idea in theory however it would have been difficult for it to have actually succeeded in it’s original form.
+The Anaconda plan was a good idea in theory however it would have been difficult for it to have actually succeeded in it’s original form.
 While the Union navy did set up a blockade at the start of the rebellion, it was not strong enough at the beginning of the war to adequately blockade the entire south.

 The naval blockade alone would not have defeated the rebellion, even if the Union also controlled the entire Mississippi river.
 Confederate leaders were also not going to stand by and do nothing as the Union tried to starve them into submission.
 The Confederacy had a strong army and was more than capable of taking on the Union army especially at the beginning of the war.